jscript-panel/jscript-panel.github.io/docs/docs/changes/index.md

 ## 3.7.9
 - Fix an ugly timer related crash.
 Apologies to anyone affected by this.
+- `Smooth Playlist Manager` and the playlist manager built in to `JS Playlist` now show a distinction between autoplaylists and playlists that are locked.
+Previously, they shared the same icon.

 ## 3.7.8
 - Fix `Last.fm` web request bugs after changing the api key.
 The bug would have fixed itself